-IO's mission builds on its ambitious vision, defining "what we do."
-Specifically, its mission outlines IO's value proposition to deliver and execute solutions in support of government's top priorities while supporting the planning and development of strategic government properties.
-There are three interconnected components to its mission:
+IO's mission builds on its ambitious vision, defining "what we do".
+Specifically, our mission outlines IO's value proposition to deliver and execute solutions in support of government's top priorities while supporting the planning and development of strategic government properties.
+There are three interconnected components to our mission: